 Implementation of the proposed action has the potential to result in injury or mortality of individuals of Blodgett's silverbush.
 Although the direct impacts of fire on Blodgett's silverbush are not well understood, mortality of some individuals will likely result from the fires themselves and may also occur from activities associated with management of fire.
 Mortality from fire is expected to be limited as this perennial species appears to resprout following burns or other disturbance (J. Sadle, ENP, personal observation).
 Mortality or injury of individuals due to unintentional trampling may occur on a limited basis if fire management activities are required during fires in areas where this species is found.
 Installation of fire lines, if they are needed, may also result in injury or mortality.
-All staff involved in implementation of fire management activities.
+All staff involved in implementation of fire management activities in pine rockland habitat will be informed of the potential presence of this species and will be provided with identification materials prior to conducting fire management activities.
 Staff will also be informed of the location of known sites, if present, in a burn unit where activities will occur.
 Staff will be instructed to avoid impacting this species to the extent practicable when conducting work related to fire management.
 It is anticipated impacts from these sources would be very limited and, if they occur, would be short term in nature.